Graded Poisson algebras on bordism groups of garlands: Basic definitions and main results

 \section{Basic definitions and main results}

-In this paper the word ``smooth'' means $C^{\infty},$ and $\pt$ denotes the one-point space.
-For a smooth manifold $M$ and a compact smooth manifold $N$ we write $C^{\infty}(N, M)$ for the standard topological space of smooth maps $N\to M.$ (When $N$ is compact the strong and the weak topologies on the space of smooth maps $N\to M$ coincide.)
-We write $C(N, M)$ for the topological space of continuous maps $N\to M.$ For a set $X$ and an abelian ring $R$ we write $RX$ for the free $R$-module over the set $X.$
+In this paper the word ``smooth'' means $C^{\infty}.$ All the manifolds in this paper are assumed to be smooth and oriented and $\pt$ denotes the one-point space.
+For a manifold $M$ and a compact smooth manifold $N$ we write $C^{\infty}(N, M)$ for the standard topological space of smooth maps $N\to M.$ (When $N$ is compact the strong and the weak topologies on the space of smooth maps $N\to M$ coincide.)
+We write $C(N, M)$ for the topological space of continuous maps $N\to M.$ For a set $X$ and an commutative ring $R$ we write $RX$ for the free $R$-module over the set $X.$ Given $q\in \Q$ and $s\in RX$ we write $qs$ to denote the element $s\otimes q\in RX \otimes_{\Z}\Q$.
+We also write $RX_{ \Q}$ instead of $RX \otimes_{\Z}\Q$.

-Fix an oriented connected smooth manifold $M$ of dimension $\frak m$ and fix a set $\frak N$ of pairwise different oriented connected smooth closed manifolds, possibly of different dimensions.
+Fix an oriented connected smooth manifold $M$ of dimension $\frak m$ and fix a set $\frak N$ of oriented connected smooth closed oriented manifolds of the same odd dimension $\frak n$.

 Below we define the space $G_{\frak N, M}$ that we call {\em the space of $\frak N$-garlands in $M$.\/} Essentially it is the topological space of finite commutative diagrams that look as follows.